lordspline/druid/docs/querying/groupbyquery.md

 Once a Historical finishes aggregation using the hash table, it sorts the aggregated results and merges them before sending to the
 Broker for N-way merge aggregation in the broker.
-By default, Historicals use all their available processing threads (configured by `druid.processing.numThreads`) for aggregation, but use a single thread for sorting and merging aggregates which is an http thread to send data to Brokers.
+By default, Historicals use all their available processing threads (configured by `robux.processing.numThreads`) for aggregation, but use a single thread for sorting and merging aggregates which is an http thread to send data to Brokers.

 This is to prevent some heavy groupBy queries from blocking other queries.
-In Druid, the processing threads are shared between all submitted queries and they are _not interruptible_.
+In Robux, the processing threads are shared between all submitted queries and they are _not interruptible_.
 It means, if a heavy query takes all available processing threads, all other queries might be blocked until the heavy query is finished.
 GroupBy queries usually take longer time than timeseries or topN queries, they should release processing threads as soon as possible.